aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/measure-data/get-text-width-of-cell-value/_index.md

 ## **Get Text Width of Cell Value**

-Sometimes, the developers might need to calculate the width of the cell's value for arranging data in some layout.
-Aspose.Cells for Python via .NET provides the [**CellsHelper.get_text_width**](https://reference.aspose.com/cells/python-net/aspose.cells/cellshelper/get_text_width/#str-aspose.cells.Font-float) method which allows developers to get the text width of the cell's value.
-The following sample code illustrates how to use [**CellsHelper.get_text_width**](https://reference.aspose.com/cells/python-net/aspose.cells/cellshelper/get_text_width/#str-aspose.cells.Font-float) to access the text width of the cell's value.
+Sometimes developers might need to calculate the width of the cell’s value for arranging data in a layout.
+Aspose.Cells for Python via .NET provides the [**CellsHelper.get_text_width**](https://reference.aspose.com/cells/python-net/aspose.cells/cellshelper/get_text_width/#str-aspose.cells.Font-float) method, which allows developers to get the text width of the cell’s value.
+The following sample code illustrates how to use [**CellsHelper.get_text_width**](https://reference.aspose.com/cells/python-net/aspose.cells/cellshelper/get_text_width/#str-aspose.cells.Font-float) to access the text width of the cell’s value.

-The Source file used in the following code snippet is attached for your reference.
+The source file used in the following code snippet is attached for your reference.

 [Source File](96928090.xlsx)